 In addition to the statutory requirements set out by the Act, the Development and Planning (Application Procedure) Rules 1997 and relevant supplementary guidance notes, the policies of this section set out submission requirements relating specifically to planning applications affecting the plan area.
 In all cases, all documentation should be submitted at the time the application is submitted.
-Other supplementary documentation may also be required, as detailed in the Plan.
 The Board will issue further details on this topic in the form of guidance notes to ensure consistency in the quality of submissions.